 Looking for somewhere to stay with convenient access to Pile Gate?
 I’ve personally stayed in a couple of places here, and they tick all the boxes—clean, comfortable, and walking distance to all major sights.

-To dive deeper into the heart of the city beyond Pile Gate, don’t miss our detailed Old Town Dubrovnik Guide—featuring the best scenic walks, panoramic viewpoints, and must-visit restaurants inside the ancient walls.
+To go further into the heart of the city beyond Pile Gate, then check out our complete Old Town Dubrovnik Guide which includes the best scenic walks, viewpoints and restaurants inside the ancient walls.

 Airbnb and Boutique Stay Options